tom-ilan/cycloidal_gearbox/README.md

 # Cycloidal Gearbox ⚙️

-I'm a 15-year-old wannabe engineer, this is my cycloidal gearbox I built, and the python script I created to generate it!
-This is my second project, and the first on my own 3D printer.
-Which I managed to purchase with my job over the winter.
+This is my cycloidal gearbox I built, and the python script I created to generate it!

 ![Gearbox Demo](media/gearbox.gif)